Trump's comments about anthem, Curry inflame sports stars | NorfolkNews.ca

 "Michelle Obama said it best," Green said.
 "She said it best.
 They go low.
 We go high.
 He beat us to the punch.
 Happy the game is over."

 Reynolds reported from Miami.
-AP Sports Writer Janie McCauley in Oakland, California contributed to this story.
+AP Sports Writer Janie McCauley in Oakland, California, and AP writer Corey Williams in Detroit contributed to this story.

 By Catherine Lucey And Tim Reynolds, The Associated Press